• Skip to primary navigation

 If you want to freeze the entire casserole, I would recommend only adding the onions once you have defrosted the dish and are ready to warm it up.

-If you freeze leftovers, then you may want to add an additional sprinkling of fresh crispy onions before heating.
+If you freeze leftovers, you may want to add an additional sprinkling of fresh crispy onions before heating.

 The casserole can be frozen for up to 4 months.